 As the name implies, these woods are softwoods and often can be easily dented with just your fingernail.
 Softwood lumber can also absorb and lose moisture much easier than hardwoods.

-One reason that this Russian pinewood was so hard is that due to the cold Siberian climate the wood grew slower which make the wood a harder wood.
-Like many other things, it depends upon the grade and the type of wood used in the furniture, and even what climate the softwood is grown in.
+One reason this Russian pinewood was so hard is that due to the cold Siberian climate, the wood grew slower, which made the wood a harder wood.
+Like many other things, it depends upon the grade and the type of wood used in the furniture and even what climate the softwood is grown in.

 Hardwood lumber comes from a deciduous tree; a deciduous tree means the tree has leaves that fall off in usually the colder months.
 The most common hardwoods are Oak, Maple, Walnut, Hickory, and Mahogany.
 Most hardwoods are harder than softwoods, except for Balsa wood and some other types of woods.
 Rubberwood is also a wood that some people think should be softwood, but it is hardwood.